 Most 19th century explorers referred to the canyon as Box Canyon or Snake River Canyon.
 The first known use of the name Hells Canyon appears in a periodical from 1895 called McCurdy’s Marine History of the Pacific Northwest.
 The author describes a steamboat on the river as “like a racehorse” as it “shot into Hells Canyon.”

-When you sign up for a boat tour with River Adventures, enjoy the rich natural history that Hells Canyon offers and learn more about how and when Hells Canyon was formed.
+When you sign up for a boat tour with River Adventures, enjoy the rich natural history that Hells Canyon offers and learn more about when and how Hells Canyon was formed.
 Its rugged terrain, diverse natural beauty, and boisterous river activity have brought people to the area for thousands of years.
-Join that part of history today!
+Join that part of Hells Canyon history today!